Is the light neutralino thermal dark matter in the pMSSM ruled out?

-Moreover, we need to consider the results of direct searches for chargino and neutralino at the ATLAS and CMS experiments of the LHC.
-We use the \texttt{SModelS\,2.2.0}\,\cite{Kraml:2013mwa,Ambrogi:2017neo,Dutta:2018ioj,Heisig:2018kfq,Ambrogi:2018ujg,Khosa:2020zar,Alguero:2020grj,Alguero:2021dig} package to implement the electroweakino search constraints on our scanned parameter space.
-This version of \texttt{SModelS} includes implementation of results from the recent search for electroweakinos in the leptonic final states at CMS\,\cite{CMS:2020bfa} and ATLAS\,\cite{ATLAS:2021moa} and in the hadronic final states at ATLAS\,\cite{ATLAS:2021yqv}, all of which play significant roles in excluding a large range of $m_{\tilde{\chi}_2^0}$, especially with the ATLAS analysis extending the sensitivity to high masses with the hadronic final states.
+Moreover, we must consider the results from direct electroweakino searches at the LHC.
+We use the \texttt{SModelS\,2.2.1}\,\cite{Kraml:2013mwa,Ambrogi:2017neo,Dutta:2018ioj,Heisig:2018kfq,Ambrogi:2018ujg,Khosa:2020zar,Alguero:2020grj,Alguero:2021dig} package to implement the electroweakino search constraints on our scanned parameter space.
+This version of \texttt{SModelS} includes results from the recent search for electroweakinos in the leptonic final states at CMS\,\cite{CMS:2020bfa} and ATLAS\,\cite{ATLAS:2021moa} and in the hadronic final states at ATLAS\,\cite{ATLAS:2021yqv}, all of which play significant roles in excluding a large range of $m_{\tilde{\chi}_1^{\pm}}$, $m_{\tilde{\chi}_2^0}$ and $m_{\tilde{\chi}_3^0}$, especially with the ATLAS analysis extending the sensitivity to high masses with the hadronic final states.